ryezyy11/hemiPMO.org/collections/_dartmouth/brad_duchaine.md

 website: https://pbs.dartmouth.edu/people/brad-duchaine
 topoflist: true
 ---
-Brad is a professor in the Department of Psychological and Brain Sciences, Dartmouth College.
-Previously he was senior lecturer and group leader at University College London and a postdoctoral fellow at the Vision Sciences Lab at Harvard University.
-He did his PhD in the Department of Psychology, University of California - Santa Barbara.
+I’m a professor in the Department of Psychological and Brain Sciences at Dartmouth.
+Much of our lab’s research is focused on neuropsychological investigations of face processing.
+If you’re interested in our research, you can learn more <a href="https://lab.faceblind.org">here<a>.

+To get in touch about PMO or other types of category-specific metamorphopsia, please email me at: bradley.c.duchaine@dartmouth.edu (or use below links).